sercankulcu/sercankulcu.github.io/_fun/sonuna-kadar.md

    - memory
 ---

-Some relationships end before two people truly understand each other.

-That is what *Sonuna Kadar* makes me think about.
-There is love, waiting and longing in the song, but what stays with me most is the feeling of not being able to reach someone completely.
-You try to explain yourself, you wait for the right moment, you hope that one day the other person will finally understand, and somehow that day never comes.

-I think many relationships are lost this way.

-Not because there was no love, but because love alone could not solve the distance between two people.
-One person spoke, the other heard something different.
-One waited, the other did not know what was being waited for.
-By the time both sides understood what had happened, too much time had already passed.

-I have always found that kind of ending more difficult than a clear goodbye.
+There is a particular kind of waiting that stops being about the person.

+It begins as hope: a message may come, something will be said that makes the distance legible.
+Then it becomes habit.
+Then, somewhere in the slow middle, it becomes the last familiar thing you have left of them.

+One day you realize you are no longer waiting for them.

+You are waiting for the version of yourself who believed they would return.

+*Sonuna Kadar* makes me think about that shift.

-If somebody tells you directly that they do not want you anymore, at least there is an answer.
-It hurts, but it has a shape.
-Uncertainty is worse.
-It leaves space for imagination, and imagination is rarely kind.
+Uncertain endings are the hardest kind.
+If somebody tells you directly that they do not want you anymore, the information is painful but it has shape.
+You know where to stand.
+Uncertainty gives imagination somewhere to live, and imagination — especially the kind born from longing — is rarely kind to you.

 Maybe I should have said more.

-Maybe I should have waited longer.
+Maybe what I said was heard differently.

 Maybe they understood everything and simply chose not to answer.

-These questions can survive for years.

-Waiting also changes with time.
-At first, it feels active.
-You believe something is about to happen.
-A phone call may come.
-A message may appear.
-A door may open.

-After a while, waiting becomes a habit.

-Then one day you realize you are no longer waiting for the person.
-You are waiting for the version of yourself who believed they would return.

-That realization can be painful.

-The song also makes me think about how difficult absence becomes when it repeats.
-Missing somebody once is manageable.
-Missing them every day is different.
-Their absence begins to become part of the routine.
-You wake up with it, carry it through the day and take it home again at night.

-Eventually you get tired.

-Not necessarily of loving them.

-Of carrying them.
+These questions do not expire.
+They can survive years, reappear in unguarded moments, find you in completely unrelated situations.
+A song plays in a public place and for a second you are back in that period of your life, still not knowing the answer.

+What changes is not the question.

+It is the energy you are willing to give it.

-I have learned that there is a point where even strong feelings become heavy.
-You can care deeply about someone and still have no energy left to continue.
-The heart may keep going long after the rest of you is exhausted.
+There comes a point where even genuine love becomes heavy to carry.
+Not because the feeling has gone, but because you are exhausted.
+You can care deeply about someone and have nothing left to spend on caring.
+The heart keeps going long after the rest of you has sat down.

-Perhaps that is why some people stay in our memories for so long.

-The relationship ends, but the unfinished conversation does not.

-Years pass.
-Life changes.
-New people arrive.
-New worries replace the old ones.
-Yet a small part of the past remains untouched because it never received a proper ending.

-I do not know whether forgetting is always necessary.

-Maybe some people simply become part of our internal history.
-We do not think about them every day, but they remain connected to a certain age, a certain street, a certain song.

-Then something brings them back.

-For a few minutes, time collapses.

-You remember how much you waited.

-You remember how badly you wanted to be understood.

-And perhaps you finally understand something yourself.

 Reaching the end of a love does not always mean reaching the person you loved.

 Sometimes you only reach the end of your own strength.

+And that is when you finally stop.

+Not dramatically.
+Not with a decision you can point to.
+You simply notice that one day you did not check, and the next day you did not check either, and by the time you noticed, a week had passed.

+Some people stay in our memories not because we hold onto them, but because they were never properly finished.
+They belong to a small room inside us that never received a closing.

+Eventually, something opens that room briefly.

+A season.
+A sound.
+A street that looks like another street.

+You remember how much you wanted to be understood.

+You remember waiting.

+And sometimes, very quietly, you finally understand something that could not have been reached any sooner.